apycazo/codex/codex-golem/readme.md

 }
 ```

+### Request and response filters

+A request/response filter can be added just by adding a bean implementing whatever interface is required:
+`RequestFilter` for requests, and `ResponseFilter` for responses.
+The filters can override the 'getOrder' method
+to ensure one filter is applied before another.

+Lower values will get higher priority.
+Default value is 5000.
+The recommended level groups are:

+- 1xxx: Gateway/Reception.
+- 2xxx: Authentication.
+- 3xxx: Authorization.
+- 4xxx: Server core.
+- 5xxx: User level.

 ### Limitations and things to notice

 - Rest endpoints can not map simple types, only objects (this is, need to use Integer instead of int, for example).